EricAu598/telegram_login/README.md

 1. Telegram shows a native approval dialog
 2. Upon approval, Telegram calls the `onTelegramAuth()` function with a signed payload
-3. The frontend sends this payload to the backend for verification
+3. The frontend stores this payload in localStorage

-### Backend

-The server verifies the authentication data:

-1. Builds a data-check string from the payload
-2. Computes an HMAC-SHA-256 signature using the bot token
-3. Compares the computed signature with the one provided by Telegram
-4. Checks that the authentication is not too old (optional)
-5. If verification passes, issues a JWT token for the user

-## Security Considerations

-- The bot token must be kept secret
-- Always verify the authentication data on the server side
-- Check that the authentication is not too old to prevent replay attacks
-- Use HTTPS in production to protect data in transit
+4. The user is redirected to the app page, which displays their profile and authentication data

 ## Customization

 - Modify the widget appearance by changing the data attributes in `index.html`
-- Customize the JWT payload and expiration in `server.js`
+- Customize the app page layout and design in `app.html`
-- Add additional protected routes as needed
+- Add additional functionality as needed

 ## References